Josverl/micropython-stubs/docs/24_pycharm.md

     jmp(x_dec, "delay_low")
 ```

-## Legacy Option: Clone the stubs repo
+## Legacy configuration: Clone the stubs repo
-Older method of installation
+Note that this is an older method of installation, and generally should not be used unless you have a specific need for stubs not (yet) published, and that cannot be installed from GitHub

 To use stubs from the micropython-stubs repository , follow these steps: